50% OFF SHIPPING ON ORDERS OVER $300!

 Nerites: The Stylin’ Cleanup Crew

-by Emily Dourm May 10, 2024 3 min read
+by Emily Dourm May 10, 2024 2 min read

 Nerites: The Stylin’ Cleanup Crew

-Red Racer Nerite |Vittina waigiensis
+Red Racer Nerite | Vittina waigiensis

-Zebra Nerite | Neritina Natalensis
+Zebra Nerite | Neritina natalensis

-Horned Nerite | Clithon corona/diadema
+Horned Nerite | Clithon corona / diadema

-Do Nerites lay a lot of eggs?
+Common Concern: Do Nerites Lay a Lot of Eggs?

 Emily Dourm